Travel information for blind and partially sighted people

-The following advice is useful for blind and partially sighted people to consider regardless of which type of transport used.
+This information is useful for blind and partially sighted people to consider, whatever type of transport you're using.

 Layout of facilities and orientation

 The website Describe Online provides text descriptions of the layout of public spaces.
 Directory Enquiries can connect you to local transport operators for information and is a free service if you are registered blind or partially sighted.

 The RNIB has useful online travel advice, including specific advice on travelling by rail, London Underground, bus, taxis and minicabs.
 You can also download a guide called Confident Living: Travel, or order it in print.
 There is also a travel section in the RNIB's guide to getting great customer service, which outlines what transport operators should provide.

 React is a system of 'talking signposts' that provide information about public spaces.
 It works via a small hand-held fob.
 When switches on, the fob triggers audio messages from speaker units nearby.
 In some locations, React can be used to get real-time travel information, eg when buses and trains are due.

 React has been installed in locations across the UK including Brighton, Birmingham, Glasgow, Leeds and Lisburn.

 React fobs may be available from your local council or charities in your area.
 For more information, contact React Technology on 01457 861431.